XCemaXX/rust_study_path/13_executable_packer/README.md

 ```

 Notes:
+Env: "Ubuntu 22.04.5 LTS"
 Stage1: In nom 8.0 there is no context anymore, but it is fine.
 It will be fixed on stage5.
 Stage3: There is no /lib64/ld-2.30.so.
 On ubuntu I used /lib/x86_64-linux-gnu/ld-linux-x86-64.so.2.
 Stage5: use RUNPATH instead of RPATH
 Stage9: In glibc 2.35 I got a link to ".plt.sec" instead of ".plt".
 But it is fine.
 I saw more output in nolibc-ifunc | xxd, but got ".UH..H..M" in the end.
+Stage11: Different behavior of dynamic symbol resolution.
+Unlike the classic lazy-binding flow, _dl_runtime_resolve_xsavec is not involved.
+The PLT entry contains endbr64 followed by a direct bnd jmp through the GOT.
+The GOT entry is already populated, so the symbol is resolved immediately rather than via the runtime resolver.